 Other: Successful completion of all 1st and 2nd semester classes, Maintain a clear background and urine toxicology.
 Overview of the medical-surgical nursing component of the program: includes all age groups, common diagnoses, nursing interventions and aspects of an acute care medical facility.
 In the clinical portion of the course, students will apply nursing skills relating to the medical surgical patient within an acute care medical facility.
 This application of skills will involve various age groups, diagnoses, and health care needs.

-PSYCT 57 Psychiatric Disorders A 2 units 36 lecture hours
+PSYCT 57 Psychiatric Disorders A 36 lecture hours, 270 lab hours